Brief Basics

 Taking an extra minute to double-check your work ensures success!

-What if the client provides the brief?
+What if the customer provides the brief?

-Please do not simply attach the client’s brief to a blank assignment and dispatch.
+Please do not simply attach the customer's brief to a blank assignment and dispatch.
 Take time to thoroughly build out the brief so the writer knows exactly what they need to do to succeed.

 What if an assignment has an interview add-on?
 Is a “thinner” brief OK in these instances?

-Once it’s created, the brief will always be approved by the client.
+Once it’s created, the brief will always be approved by the customer.
 This process ensures that a writer has enough time to prep questions – and, more importantly, will ask the right questions – before the interview occurs.